 Gemma Cumming graduated in 2006 from Loughborough University (School of Art and Design) with a BA in Fine Art.
-She has since been in numerous exhibitions and sold work to public collections.
-Her work deals with notions of anticipation and tourism, utilising tourist imagery to create giant painted postcards with an ominous twist.
+Centering around notions of failed perfection, anticipation and tourism, her work primarily explores imagery that sells an expectation of a place, not it's reality.

 Click here to read her statement in full